bobfoster1299/vagrant-files/README.md

 # vagrant-all-scripts
-Vagrant scripts for various hypervisors and operating systems
+Vagrant scripts for various hypervisors and operating systems.